xapian/xapian-developer-guide/getting-started/index.rst

            ./configure CC_FOR_BUILD=/opt/bin/gcc

+        For ``xapian-bindings``, generated files include the bindings glue code, which requires SWIG.
+You'll need to have maintainer mode enabled if you're going to work on the bindings at all.

 ``--enable-documentation``
 	This tells configure to enable make dependencies for regenerating documentation files.
 By default it uses the same setting as